 In addition, you should have some good carbohydrate rich food to eat on our bus whilst travelling between the mountains.

-We will discuss food at the briefing on Friday evening and then take you to Fort William town centre to stock up on your supplies.
+We will discuss food at the briefing on Friday and then take you to Fort William town centre to stock up on your supplies.